tmr08c/tmr08c.github.io/content/blog/2020/11/phoenix-app-in-iframe/index.md

 This test will create a `conn` and pass that into our soon-to-be plug.
 It then `assert`s that our `conn` will have response headers that include our expected `Content-Security-Policy` and `frame-ancestors` pairing.

-With our failing test in place, let's create a plug that will make it pass.
+With our failing test in place, we can now create a plug that will make it pass.

-### Creating the plug
+### Creating the Plug

 To implement our `AllowIframe` plug, we will create a [module plug](https://hexdocs.pm/phoenix/plug.html#module-plugs).